 For connecting the INVERTRONIC modular, terminal strips for power connections (mains, bypass, load, battery) are provided in the top third of the cabinet.
 The cables can be routed to the cabinet from all four sides.
 Cable entry/exit will normally be through the front half of the top of the primary cabinet.
 Conduit plate will be provided for AC terminations.
 Note, the rear half is reserved for exhaust airflow.
-Primary to secondary cabinet connections will be made directly through a cutout in the upper portion of adjacent sidewalls.
-The cabinets MUST be installed side-by-side for this reason with the primary cabinet normally on the left, unless specified otherwise at time of order.

-Cabling to and from the inverter system must only be laid by gualified specialist personnel.
+Cabling to and from the inverter system must only be laid by qualified specialist personnel.